 Leaders view new employees as an investment and anticipate an excellent financial return over time.

-Over the course of my career, I’ve hired hundreds of people.
+Over the course of my career with top recruitment agencies in Thailand, I’ve hired hundreds of people.
 Some were exceptional employees who were major contributors to our success.
 Others didn’t work out.
 In most cases, when an employee left or was terminated, I was the problem.
 Those dismissed were good people.
 I just did not know how to properly hire new employees.

 I have since identified seven categories—I call them the “7 C’s”–that you should consider to find the best new employees, as follows:

-Competent: This is still the first factor to consider.
-Does the potential employee have the necessary skills, experiences and education to successfully complete the tasks you need performed?
+This is still the first factor to consider.
+Does the potential employee have the necessary skills, experiences, and education to successfully complete the tasks you need to be performed?

-Culture: Every business has a culture or a way that people behave and interact with each other.
-Culture is based on certain values, expectations, policies and procedures that influence the behavior of a leader and employees.
+Every business has a culture or a way that people behave and interact with each other.
+Culture is based on certain values, expectations, policies, and procedures that influence the behavior of a leader and employees.
 Workers who don’t reflect a company’s culture tend to be disruptive and difficult.

-Compensation: As the employer, be sure the person hired agrees to a market-based compensation package and is satisfied with what is offered.
-If not, an employee may feel unappreciated and thereby under perform.
+As the employer, be sure the person hired agrees to a market-based compensation package and is satisfied with what is offered.
+If not, an employee may feel unappreciated and thereby underperform.
 Be careful about granting stock in the company; if not handled well, it will create future challenges.